-Accounting principles generally accepted in the United States of America require that Management's Discussion and Analysis on pages 11 through 15 and the Schedule of Changes in Net Pension Liability, Schedule of Employers' Net Pension Liability, Schedule of Contributions - Employer and Nonemployer Contributing Entity, Schedule of Investment Returns, and Schedule of Changes in the System's Total OPEB Liability and Related Ratios on pages 55 through 66, be presented to supplement the basic financial statements.
-Such information, although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.
-For the years ended June 30, 2021, and June 30, 2020, we have applied certain limited procedures to the required supplementary information in accordance with auditing standards generally accepted in the United States of America, which consisted of inquiries of management about the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the basic financial statements, and other knowledge we obtained during our audits of the basic financial statements.
+Accounting principles generally accepted in the United States of America require that Management's Discussion and Analysis on pages 11 through 15 and the Schedule of Changes in Net Pension Liability, Schedule of Employers' Net Pension Liability, Schedule of Contributions - Employer and Nonemployer Contributing Entity, Schedule of Investment Returns, and Schedule of Changes in the System's Total OPEB Liability and Related Ratios, and related notes, on pages 57 through 68 be presented to supplement the basic financial statements.
+Such information is the responsibility of management and, although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.
+For the years ended June 30, 2022, and June 30, 2021, we have applied certain limited procedures to the required supplementary information in accordance with GAAS, which consisted of inquiries of management about the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the basic financial statements, and other knowledge we obtained during our audits of the basic financial statements.
 We do not express an opinion or provide any assurance on the information because the limited procedures do not provide us with sufficient evidence to express an opinion or provide any assurance.

-Supplementary and Other Information
+Supplementary Information

 Our audits were conducted for the purpose of forming an opinion on the financial statements that collectively comprise the System's basic financial statements.
-The supplementary information, including the Schedule of Administrative Expenses and Schedule of Compensation, Benefits, and Other Payments to Agency Head or Chief Executive Officer on pages 68 through 69, and the other information presented in the Introductory Section, including the Letter of Transmittal and Board of Trustees chart, on pages 2 through 6, are presented for purposes of additional analysis and are not a required part of the basic financial statements.

-The Schedule of Administrative Expenses and Schedule of Compensation, Benefits, and Other Payments to Agency Head or Chief Executive Officer are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
-Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the Schedule of Administrative Expenses and Schedule of Compensation, Benefits, and Other Payments to Agency Head or Chief Executive Officer are fairly stated in all material respects in relation to the basic financial statements taken as a whole.
+The supplementary information, including the Schedule of Administrative Expenses and Schedule of Compensation, Benefits, and Other Payments to Agency Head or Chief Executive Officer, on pages 70 through 71, are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
+The information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with GAAS.
+In our opinion, the Schedule of Administrative Expenses and Schedule of Compensation, Benefits, and Other Payments to Agency Head or Chief Executive Officer are fairly stated, in all material respects, in relation to the basic financial statements as a whole.